Dial tone: History

 Before modern electronic telephone switching systems came into use, dial tones were usually generated by electromechanical devices such as motor–generators or vibrators.
 In the United States, the standard "city" dial tone was a 600 Hz tone that was amplitude-modulated at 120 Hz.
 Some dial tones were simply adapted from 60 Hz AC line current.
 In the UK, the standard Post Office dialing tone was 33 Hz; it was generated by a motor-driven ringing machine in most exchanges and by a vibrating-reed generator in the smaller ones.
 Some later ringing machines also generated a 50 Hz dial tone.

 The modern dial tone varies between countries.
 The Precise Tone Plan for the North American Numbering Plan of the US, Canada, and various Caribbean nations specifies a combination of two tones (350 Hz and 440 Hz) which, when mixed, creates a beat frequency of 90 Hz.
-The UK dial tone is similar, but combines 350 Hz and 450 Hz tones instead, creating a 100 Hz beat frequency.
+The British dial tone is similar, but combines 350 Hz and 450 Hz tones instead, creating a 100 Hz beat frequency.
 Most of Europe, as well as much of Latin America and Africa, uses a constant single tone of 425 Hz.
 France currently uses a single 440 Hz tone and Japan uses a single 400 Hz tone.

 Cellular telephone services do not generate dial tones as no connection is made until the entire number has been specified and transmitted.

 Although based on different technology, many VoIP phones provide a dial tone when the handset is lifted or speakerphone is activated.
 The dial tone doesn't originate from a central exchange, but is played from a recording stored in the phone's software.
 It is provided to indicate, especially to users familiar with older phone technology, that the phone is functioning and ready for the user to place a call.